Trxppy/ecosystem-simulator/readme.txt

 8. Add mutations
 -Add random mutation when spawning first generation of species of animals and plants

+9. Add pack behavior simulation

+10. Add acquired tastes mechanism to carnivores
+-If organism eats enough of another organism, add prey item to acquired tastes

+11. Use excess water in plants as minor source of water

 POSSIBLE FUTURE UPDATE IDEAS
 -Dead organisms are not deleted and can be eaten by other organisms